-This section describes the petition and proposal activity in school districts during the 2013-2014 school year as well as the action taken by school districts and the DPI.
+This section describes the petition and proposal activity in school districts during the 2014-2015 school year as well as the action taken by school districts and the DPI.
 The terms "proposal" and "petition" are used interchangeably here.
-Additionally, although there are multiple authorizers in the state of Wisconsin (e.g. City of Milwaukee, UW-Milwaukee, MATC, and UW-Parkside), the data in this report specifically address local school board actions and do not include activity or actions taken on new charter school proposals by non-school board sponsors.
+Additionally, although there are multiple authorizers in the state of Wisconsin (e.g. independent authorizers), the data in this report specifically address local school board actions and do not include activity or actions taken on new charter school proposals by non-school board sponsors.

 An introductory letter was mailed to the superintendents of all 424 school districts (see Appendix B).
-The letter requested that each district complete an electronic online survey that asked questions regarding charter school petitions and/or proposals during the 2013-2014 school years.
-By sending out reminders and contacting districts directly, 100 percent of the school districts responded.
-When inconsistencies were noted between survey data and grant documentation, a follow-up contact was made to the respondents to ensure accuracy and reliability of results from all sources of data.
+The letter requested that each district complete an electronic online survey that asked questions regarding charter school petitions and/or proposals during the 2014-2015 school year.
+By sending reminders and contacting districts directly, 100 percent of school districts responded.